Q: Are you a full-time Albuquerque wedding photographer operating a professional business?

 Q: When will our photos be ready to view?

 A: We always try to share a few photos as a "sneak peek" on social media within 24 hours of your wedding.
-Your complete wedding gallery will be delivered to you electronically within two weeks from your wedding date.
+Your complete wedding gallery will be delivered to you electronically within three weeks from your wedding date.
 If there is a circumstance that prevents us from providing them to you within that time frame, you’ll be the first to know.
 So far, we have proudly delivered every single wedding gallery by this deadline.

 Q: What happens if I lose my images?
 Do you hang onto them?

 A: We sure do!
 When your images are delivered to you through your personal online gallery, we leave your gallery active for one year after your wedding date so you can download them at will.
 After the gallery expires, we keep your images externally backed up for another year just in case anything happens.
 For all of our clients, we always recommend backing up your images in two locations, like an external hard drive or a large USB drive.